CaldeiraG/hardware-stuff/homelab.md

 Not sure what to do with this one atm

-## ASUSTOR AS6102T - 2x12TB Seagate Exos
+## ASUSTOR AS6102T - 2x12TB Seagate Exos - Mediaserver Storage

-This will eventually replace the 2TB drive and become the main storage server for the media server.
-It will most likely run as RAID 0 so I get the most out of it and video files or generally available series is not a concern if I lose it.
-These will probably last long enough and if I ever need more storage a bigger NAS (or a dedicated storage server) will overcome it

 ## Network